-Single-phase relays have two function targets that indicate when the time delay or instantaneous elements(s) have operated.
-On multiple phase relays, additional targets indicate which phase or neutral elements(s) operated.
+Single-phase relays have two function targets that indicate when the time delay or instantaneous element(s) have operated.
+On multiple phase relays, additional targets indicate which phase or neutral element(s) operated.

 Function targets may be specified as either internally operated or current operated by a minimum of 0.2 amperes through the output trip circuit.
-When current operated, the output circuit must be limited to 30 amperes for 0.2 seconds, 7 amperes for 2 minutes and 3 amperes continuously.
-Element targets are internally operated.
+When current operated, the output circuit must be limited to 30 amperes for 0.2 seconds, 7 amperes for 2 minutes, and 3 amperes continuously.